oshevchuk27/Brainteq/README.md

 ### Prerequisites
 - **Homebrew** installed

-To get started with Brainteq, follow the steps below:
+To get started with AI counselor, follow the steps below:

 ### Clone the repository:
    ```bash